 Class Code Rate (times) Employer Payroll (times) Experience Mod Rating (equals) Premium

-Your class code is a 4-digit number assigned by the NCCI for your industry, and drywall installers have a class code of 5445.
+Your class code is a 4-digit number assigned by the NCCI for your industry, and Drywall Installer Workers Compensation have a class code of 5445.
 Companies pay a specific rate for every $100 of their employer payroll.

 The experience modification rating (EMR) serves as a credit rating.
 It starts with a value of 1, and the number increases for every accident you report.
 Thus, the higher your EMR, the more your pay for workers’ comp coverage.